exercism/elm/exercises/concept/gotta-snatch-em-all/.docs/instructions.md

 ## 3. Start trading

-Now that your friends are Blorkemon™️ crazy again, you can use is to grow your own collection by trading cards.
+Now that your friends are Blorkemon™️ crazy again, you can use this to grow your own collection by trading cards.

 Not every trade is worth doing, or can be done at all.
 You cannot trade a card you don't have, and you shouldn't trade a card for one that you already have.